zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 };
 ```

-`Feact`'s version of `_updateDOMChildren` is hopelessly stupid, it can only handle text content.
-Obviously there's many more ways to update a DOM node, but this is all we need for our learning purposes.
+`Feact`'s version of `_updateDOMChildren` is hopelessly stupid, but this is all we need for our learning purposes.

 ## Updating composite components